JakeSteam/blog-programming/_posts/2019-03-01-how-to-define-buildconfig-values-e-g-server-url-using-both-build-flavor-and-build-type.md

 This approach can be used for much more than just server URLs, and the BuildConfig setting function is generic enough that new build variant specific variables can be added just by adding a new line.

 Note that [some alternative approaches](https://stackoverflow.com/a/30486355) use large if / else trees, by checking what the final build name starts with or contains.
-An issue with this is if you assume any build with “qa” in should get a QA url, what happens if you make a version for a client called “Kwiqapps”?
-They’re always going to get QA builds!
+An issue with this is if you assume any build with "qa" in should get a QA url, what happens if you make a version for a client called "Kwiqapps"?
+They're always going to get QA builds!
 The approach in this post is safe to use, regardless of the flavour or build type name.

 *Shoutout to David Medenjak, who posted [a very similar approach](https://blog.davidmedenjak.com/android/2016/11/09/build-variants.html) I came across just as I was finishing this article!*